Muscle aches, pains now among top COVID symptoms - NewsBreak

 Muscle aches, pains now among top COVID symptoms

-According to ZOE Health Study , a health science company staking claim to running the “world’s largest COVID science project with over four million participants”, their latest data finds that the top symptoms reported by contributors with positive COVID tests are:
+KSNF/KODE — According to ZOE Health Study (a health science company staking claim to running the “world’s largest COVID science project with over four million participants”), their latest data finds that the top symptoms reported by contributors with positive COVID tests are:

 - A sore throat

-Note: Editor’s note: This story has been updated to correct the original publication title: “ Sore throat, runny nose no longer common COVID symptoms ,” and to correct the original subtitle: “ COVID symptoms have changed… again .”
-Both titles are contradictory to a linked study in the story.
-We regret the error.